-Lakehead Public Schools Elementary Student Senate members learned in Harmony on Thursday, February 2 and Friday, February 3.
-The students participated in the Harmony Movement’s Social Changemakers Leadership Program (SCLP) where they worked together to become more effective advocates, allies and leaders for social change.
-The Elementary Student Senate members are led by Student Trustee Robyn Sulkko and a number of other secondary school student facilitators.
+Lakehead Public Schools Elementary Student Senate members will be learning in Harmony on Wednesday, January 24 and Thursday, January 25.
+The students will be participating in the Harmony Movement’s Social Changemakers Leadership Program (SCLP) where they will be working together to become more effective advocates, allies and leaders for social change.
+The Elementary Student Senate members are led by Student Trustee Lahama Naeem and a number of other secondary school student facilitators.

-“We were pleased and excited to offer this incredible training opportunity through the Harmony Movement to the members of our Elementary Student Senate,” says Student Trustee Robyn Sulkko, Lakehead District School Board.
-“The program will be extremely exciting for the participants and is focused on the development of leadership skills in the areas of equity, diversity and inclusion.”
+“We are once again very pleased to offer this incredible training opportunity through the Harmony Movement to the members of our Elementary Student Senate,” says Lahama Naeem, Lakehead District School Board Student Trustee.
+“The program is extremely exciting for the participants and is focused on the development of leadership skills in the areas of equity, diversity and inclusion.”

-During the two-day training session, the Student Senate and their secondary school counterparts focused on the following agenda items:
+During the two-day training session, the Student Senate and their secondary school counterparts will be focused on the following agenda items:

 - The Language of Equity

 - Leadership and Advocacy

 The Elementary Student Senate is a student leadership initiative that was initiated to strengthen student leadership in elementary schools.
 Each elementary school is represented by two Grade seven and eight Student Senate Members.
 The Lakehead Public Schools Elementary Senate guides senior elementary students by providing them with tools and support in working toward their chosen initiatives.
 In addition, this senate will provide an easy transition from elementary school to high school by keeping students engaged at both levels.